-1 The following analysis contains excerpts from my forthcoming book Probabilistic Reasoning in Intelligent Systems (Morgan Kaufman, 1988).
+The following analysis contains excerpts from my forthcoming book Networks of Belief (Morgan Kaufman, 1988).

 In the D-S treatment of the problem we do not assume values for the prior or conditional probabilities unless we have evidence to substantiate these values.
 For example, if we have good reason to believe that the testimonies in the trial are equally supportive of either prisoner's innocence, then, and only then, we would take the liberty of assigning equal weights to the components of G, $m(G_A) = m(G_B) = m(G_C) = \frac{1}{3}$.
-Assuming this is the case in our story, still, having no idea of the process by which the letter recipient was selected prevents us from completing the model and yields Bel $(G_A) = \text{Bel } (\neg G_A) = \frac{1}{2}$; reflecting a zero interval yet an answer different from that of Bayesian analysis.
+Assuming this is the case in our story, still, having no idea of the process by which the letter recipient was selected prevents us from completing the model and yields $Bel(G_A) = Bel(\neg G_A) = \frac{1}{2}$; reflecting zero interval yet an answer different from that of Bayes analysis.

 This disparity is not surprising in view of the fact that we have an incomplete probabilistic model on our hands, as the process by which B was selected remains unspecified.
-Conservatively speaking, it is quite possible that the jailer's choice was not random but marred by a deliberate attempt to avoid choosing C whenever possible.
-Under such extreme circumstances, the jailer's answer $L{\rm B}$ could only be avoided one-third of the time (when B is guilty), thus leaving A and C an equal chance of being the condemned.
-What may sound somewhat counterintuitive is that, from among all possible ways of completing the model, D-S theory appears to select this extreme and unlikely model, which also happens to be the one that puzzle books repeatedly warn us to avoid.
+Conservatively speaking, it is quite possible that the jailer's choice was not random but marred by a deliberate attempt to avoid choosing C, whenever possible.
+Under such extreme circumstances, the jailer's answer L_B could only be avoided $\frac{1}{3}$ of the time (when B is guilty), thus leaving A and C an equal chance of being the condemned.
+What may sound somewhat counter-intuitive is that, from among all possible ways of completing the model, D-S theory appears to select this extreme and unlikely model which also happens to be the one that puzzle books repeatedly warn us to avoid.

-Actually the D-S theory never attempts to complete the model, and, although the jailer's testimony causes all the weight to be committed to singleton hypotheses, $m(G_A) = m(G_C) = \frac{1}{2}$, the model remains only partially specified, as we still are in ignorance regarding the letter delivery process.
-Knowing the selection process is important because, in Bayesian analysis, it could sway the posterior probability $P(G_A|L_B)$ all the way from zero to $\frac{1}{2}$.
-Yet the interval $Pl(G_A) - Bel(G_A)$ is zero, giving one the false impression that the answer Bel $(G_A) = \frac{1}{2}$ is based on a complete model (with the jailer attempting to avoid C whenever possible).
+Actually the D-S theory never attempts to complete the model and, although the jailer's testimony causes all the weight to be committed to singleton hypotheses, $m(G_A) = m(G_C) = \frac{1}{2}$, the model remains only partially specified, as we still are ignorance regarding the letter delivery process.
+Knowing the selection process is important because, in Bayes analysis, it could sway the posterior probability $P(G_A \mid L_B)$ all the way, from zero to $\frac{1}{2}$.
+Yet, the interval $P(G_A \mid L_B) = \frac{1}{2}$ is based on a complete model (with the jailer attempting to avoid C whenever possible).

-The disparity between the answers produced by the two formalisms stems not from the weight distribution but rather from the semantics of these answers.
-While the probabilistic approach interprets "belief in A" to mean the conditional probability that A is true given the evidence e, the D-S approach calculates the probability that proposition A becomes provable given the evidence e.
+The disparity between the answers produced by the two formalisms stems not from the weight distribution but, rather from the semantics of these answers.
+While the probabilistic approach interprets "belief in A" to mean the conditional probability that A is true, given the evidence e, the D-S approach calculates the probability that the proposition A becomes provable given the evidence e.
 Phrased another way, it computes the probability that some set of hypotheses suggested by the evidence would materialize (e.g., that the judges become convinced by an alibi), from which the truth of A can be derived out of logical necessity.
 Thus, instead of the conditional probability $P(A \mid e)$, the D-S theory computes the probability of the logical entailment $e \models A$.
 The two could be made as far apart as one wishes, depending on the choice of compatibility relationships by which proofs are constructed.